Fashionable relief from the sprawl of Charles de Gaulle

 A maze of claustrophobia-inducing corridors led to the back of a long queue, which then led to passport control and security.
 Slowly but surely I advanced forward, and little by little the experience felt increasingly less premium.
 The super-privileged traveling in Air France’s exclusive La Premiere first class pass through private screenings before entering in to a “secret” lounge.
 Business class passengers have their own space too, although it’s adjacent to the regular economy line and is separated only by a glass wall.
 If you’ve ever had the desire to feel like you’re on the inside of an aquarium tank, here is a great place to do that.
 Also, because there was only one border control officer working the “priority” immigration desk, it took nearly an hour to make it through the checkpoints.
 Those in the far-more-crowded general section were moving at a faster rate.
 That’s unacceptable.

-After clearing security, there are some signs directing higher flyers to the Air France Salon.
+After clearing security and being deposited in to this particular section of Terminal 2E (ie (“Hall K”), you’ll see some signs directing higher flyers to the Air France Salon.
 They’re hard to miss, and after slogging through the landside sections of Charles de Gaulle Airport (often times without any sense of where to go), they’re welcome sights.

 You’ll first have to go down a floor to access the lounge, and there are some elevators and a flight of stairs.
 This isn’t the most glamorous place in the airport, but then again, there’s only so much that even the most talented interior designer can do in a space like this.
 At least there are clear directional signs here, which automatically makes it better than most everything before security.